 Deduct interest payments from your taxes

-You might be able to deduct a portion of your interest payments from your topline earnings, which would therefore reduce your income and ultimately how much you have to pay in.
+You may be able to deduct a portion of your student loan interest payments from your topline earnings.
+If you’re eligible, the deduction could offset the amount of income you have to claim and reduce your tax obligation.

 Check for cash back specials or rebates

 Though it’s not a lower interest rate, some private student loan lenders offer cash back specials and refinancing rebates.
 Credible, for instance, offers a “best rate guarantee,” which entails a $200 gift card if you can find another lender that offers you a lower APR on a refinance loan.

 Experimenting with different payment plans might also help you maximize your money and pay less in interest over time (even at the same interest rate).
 There are multiple strategies you can try with this approach, such as:

 - Prioritizing payments on the loans with the highest interest rates first (also known as the debt avalanche method).

 A shorter timeline will increase your monthly payment and won’t lower your interest rate, but it will reduce the total amount of interest you pay over the life of your loan.
 If future interest accrual is one of your top concerns – and you know you can swing a higher monthly payment – then you may want to contact your lender to see if it offers a shorter repayment plan.